Reviewing Mars Edit: WordPress blogging solution

 Now I have to add a drawback, that might be important to some people.
 As I was scouring to the comments in the review area, I’ve encountered some problems that people have with images.
 My blog doesn’t deal heavily with images, hence I didn’t encounter this, but in instances when I did use the images, they were working as intended.
 Perhaps, because of my Flickr integration.

 Does it justify the price?
 4/5

 For 45$ as much as this app costs, many will wonder, is it worth it?
-And I can only say honestly, it’s worth it, if you’re going pro as a blogger.
-There are different levels of interests and those that have high ambitions and desires to succeed in blogging, will want to have first class blogging software, that will remove all publishing friction for them.
+And I can only say honestly, it’s worth it if you’re going pro as a blogger.
+There are different levels of interests and those that have high ambitions and desires to succeed in blogging, will want to have first-class blogging software, that will remove all publishing friction for them.

 Mars Edit is that kind of software.
-It’s like a porsche of blogging tools.
+It’s like a Porsche of blogging tools.
 But if you are a blogging amateur, and this is only your hobby, you might want to consider checking a free trial, and make sure that the app is the right fit for you!
 If you are running one blog casually, and you don’t publish on daily basis, you might not extract the full value of this tool, and feel ripped off.
 I recommend that you accept this application as a niche product that solves a very specific problem for digital writers: publishing.

 Mars Edit finally managed to replace my WordPress dashboard as my default way of posting.
 I’ll be honest with you, I was very skeptic about this app.
-Wasn’t sure it would deliver what I wanted, but eventually it did.
+Wasn’t sure it would deliver what I wanted, but eventually, it did.
 It certainly took some getting used to, as I am very picky about my publishing and the result that the user gets.
-But Mars Edit haven’t failed me so far.
-And it helped me with merging all my blogs in centralized location.
-If blogging is earning your bread, or you intend to write and publish a lot, you won’t make a mistake putting a bet on this app.
+But Mars Edit hasn’t failed me so far.
+And it helped me with merging all my blogs in a centralized location.
+If blogging is earning your bread, or you intend to write and publish a lot, you won’t make a mistake of putting a bet on this app.